utwente-db/DAB/misc/calls.md

 | Not logged in |               | POST          |              |                  |

 \*own here refers to ta's added to courses owned by the teacher

+NB: dump has the same permissions as GET for that database, and /reset the same as DELETE